kamratia1/pybis2spice/README.md

 * Generic: generic option produces a subcircuit file that most Spice simulators should be able to parse.
 Tested with Simetrix version 8.x

 ### Corner Select:
-* Weak-Slow: Combining the minimum I-V curves and slow Voltage-Time waveforms
+* Weak-Slow: Combining the minimum (weak) I-V curves and minimum (slow) Voltage-Time waveforms
 * Typical: Combining the typical I-V curves and typical Voltage-Time corners
-* Fast-Strong: Combining the maximum I-V curves and typical Voltage-Time corners
+* Fast-Strong: Combining the maximum (strong) I-V curves and maximum (fast) Voltage-Time corners

 ## Examples
 LTSpice and Simetrix examples are given to highlight the different options available.